-DETROIT (AP) -- Vice President Joe Biden says the U.S. auto industry's resurgence since the 2009 federal bailout provides a strong basis for a Motor City recovery.
+DETROIT (AP) — Vice President Joe Biden, an avowed "car junkie," said Thursday the U.S. auto industry's resurgence since the 2009 federal bailout provides a strong basis for a Motor City recovery.